Autism Terminology

 Safe/Same food

-Some Autistic people struggle with eating due to various sensory sensitivities to the temperature, texture, or flavor of certain foods.
+Some Autistic people struggle with eating due to various sensory sensitivities to certain foods' temperature, texture, or flavor.
 Safe foods, also known as same foods, are foods that an Autistic person easily tolerates and will usually eat.
-Each person will have their own unique mix of safe/same foods.
+Each person will have a unique mix of safe/same foods.

 TikTok user @Kaelicompton shared this video about her experience as a parent trying to feed her Autistic son, Beckett: